HP Server DPS 600PB Build Procedure

 Mike's are just made from some thin aluminum sheet with a hole in one end and a 1/4" fork cut out in the other to slide onto the negative terminal post, behind the post nut.

 An aluminum pop can comes to mind for the tab material as it's easy to cut the thin aluminum and make a bunch of these little tabs if you wish from one pop can.
-If you use the aluminum from a can for this, use some sand paper/similar to sand front and back of the aluminum because it's likely coated with a thin insulating coating.
+If you use the aluminum from a can for this, use some sand paper/similar to sand front and back of the aluminum down to the bare metal as it's coated with a thin insulating film.

 A small wire with a crimped 1/4" fork connector on one end a small crimped eye connector is another easy to make option.